wayinone/wayinone.github.io/README.md

 I am using Jekyll theme based on [landing-page bootstrap theme ](http://startbootstrap.com/templates/landing-page/).

 ## Using Github
- - I am new to Github.
+ - I am still new to create a website.
 What I do to create this site is:
    1. create a repository in Github names "YOUR-GITHUB-Username.github.io"
    2. Pick jekyll theme template at https://jekyllthemes.io/
    3. Put the theme you choosed in your newly created repository.